 An immutable object is one that no operation can change.
 For example, an object of type String.
 A good example of a mutable object is an array (of any type).
 Changing an element of an array, changes the state of the array.
-Thus an array is a mutable object, it has a state which may be modified without changing the identity of the object.
+Thus an array is a mutable object, an object that "has a state which may be modified by certain operations without changing the identity of the object."
 Do not confuse immutable with the term constant.
 An identifier is said to be constant if it always refers to the same object (immutable or not).
 An object is said to be immutable if no operations can change it.